igwgames/nes-starter-kit/README.md

 1. Getting Started
 2. Making it Your Own
+3. Adding new features
-3. Polish
+4. Adding Polish
-4. Advanced topics.
+5. Advanced topics.

 The suggested approach is to follow along with all of part 1 in order to get yourself familiar with the console/tools/etc. After that, feel free to jump around to whatever chapters interest you.